walmartdigital/kafka-autoconnector/README.md

 helm repo add stable https://kubernetes-charts.storage.googleapis.com helm repo update
 ```

+If you plan to run the operator with the full E2E stack, it is preferable to run Minikube with at least 8Gb of RAM and 4 CPUs.

 To build the Docker image for the operator, use the Operator SDK.
 From the root of the repo, run:
 ```